felixlopz/hubrise-test-task/content/apps/uber-eats/en/receive-orders.md

 - Eat-in

 These are typically associated with specific ref codes in your EPOS.
 For more information, see your EPOS documentation in our [apps page](/apps).

+## Order Times

+Uber Eats provides the time when the eater expects to receive or collect the order.
+Uber Eats Bridge sends this time to HubRise as the `expected_time` field.

+To specify a different time, you can update the `confirmed_time` field in HubRise.
+Uber Eats Bridge will send the updated time to Uber Eats when the order status changes to `Accepted`.
+Attempting to update this field after the order has been accepted will have no effect.

 ## Customer